 Students are responsible for paying the total amount due on their student accounts by the date tuition is due.
 This includes ensuring that all financial aid is applied to their student accounts by the first class day of each term.
 Failure to do this may result in late fees being added to the amount due and a hold being placed on registration for future quarters.
 Learn more about late payments.

 Having quarterly financial aid that exceeds the charges on the student's account will result in a credit balance that will be returned to the student.
-We strongly recommend that students authorize direct deposit so any credit balance will be electronically deposited directly to a bank account.
-If direct deposit isn't established, credit balance checks will be sent to the mailing address of record as shown at SUOnline on the Student Menu by clicking "Address Change" in the User Account section.
+We strongly recommend that students authorize direct deposit so any credit balance will be electronically deposited directly to their bank accounts.
+If direct deposit isn't established, credit balance checks will be sent to the mailing address of record as shown at SUOnline on the Student Menu by clicking "Change Address" in the User Account section.
 The student can also update his or her mailing address here, as needed.

 Seattle University guarantees the amount of institutional gift aid incoming undergraduates receive as long as certain criteria are met.
 Learn more about the institutional gift aid guarantee.